eecs-330/winter2020/pages/_lectures/11lecture.md

     url: https://canvas.northwestern.edu/files/8100831/download?download_frd=1
 ---

-Today we will be reviewing some approaches for constructing scenarios, personas, and tasks.
+Today we will be reviewing some approaches for constructing scenarios, personas, and features.
 When completing your team project deliverable this week, please refer to today's readings.